aiven/aiven-docs/docs/products/postgresql/howto/restore-backup.md

         point in time within the available backup retention period.
 7. With all the fork settings configured, select **Create fork**.

-Once the new service is running, you can change your application\'s connection settings to point to it.
+Once the new service is running, you can change your application's connection settings to point to it.

 :::tip